ricodejong-tudelft/SmartRoboticsDelft/To_Do_List.md

 NOT IN CHRONOLOGICAL ORDER!

--concrete list of all visualizations and why?
+-concrete list of all visualizations and an explanation?
 -Create in the wiki a page with all graphs and some annotion, explaining the graphs.

 -Clean the data, remove all data without an expected weight, and remove the data without the correct timelength.